dougeby/IntuneDocs/intune/apps-add-office365.md

 	- **Automatically accept the app end user license agreement**: Select this option if you don't require end users to accept the license agreement.
 Intune then automatically accepts the agreement.
 	- **Use shared computer activation**: Select this option when multiple users share a computer.
 For more information, see [Overview of shared computer activation for Office 365](https://docs.microsoft.com/DeployOffice/overview-of-shared-computer-activation-for-office-365-proplus).
 	- **Languages**: Office is automatically installed in any supported languages that are installed with Windows on the end-user's device.
 Select this option if you want to install additional languages with the app suite.

+### Office 365 ProPlus version
+When assigning the Office 365 ProPlus apps to Windows 10 devices using Intune, you can select the version of Office.
+In the Azure portal, select **Microsoft Intune** > **Apps** > **Add App**.
+Then, select **Office 365 ProPlus Suite (Windows 10)** from the **Type** dropdown list.
+Select **App Suite Settings** to display the associated blade.
+Set the **Update Channel** to a value, such as **Monthly**.
+Optionally, remove any other version of Office (msi) from end-user devices by selecting **Yes**.
+Select **Specific** to install a specific version of Office for the selected channel on end user devices.
+At this point, you can select the **Specific version** of Office to use.

+The available versions will change over time.
+Therefore, when creating a new deployment, the versions available may be newer and not have certain older versions available.
+Current deployments will continue to deploy the older version, but the version list will be continually updated per channel.

+For devices that update their pinned version (or update any other properties) and are deployed as available, the reporting status will show as **Installed** if they installed the previous version until the device check-in occurs.
+When the device check-in happens, the status will temporarily change to **Unknown**, however it will not be shown to the user.
+When the user initiates the install for the newer available version, the user will see the status changed to **Installed**.

+For more information, see [Overview of update channels for Office 365 ProPlus](https://docs.microsoft.com/DeployOffice/overview-of-update-channels-for-office-365-proplus).

 ## Finish up